-Sometimes, no matter the quality of the work itself, it just takes the creators so much effort and heartbreak to make it that at the end of it all, they can be forgiven for wondering to themselves, "Was It Really Worth It?"
+Sometimes, no matter the quality of the work itself, it just takes the creators so much effort to make it finally happen, they can be forgiven for wondering to themselves, "Was It Really Worth It?"

-These sort of productions tend to range from complete disasters to slightly more benign ones, but what they always have in common is frayed tempers and patience, screw-ups, delays, and breakdowns.
+These sort of productions tend to range from slight complications to a complete disaster, but what they always have in common is frayed tempers and patience, screw-ups, delays, and breakdowns.
 Reality Subtext may happen too.
 A Prima Donna Director usually ensures that things end up disastrous (especially if he just got his Auteur License and his ego is on full force).
 Both Protection from Editors and Executive Meddling can exacerbate this phenomenon.
 Plagues like The Spanish Flu or the COVID-19 Pandemic can also strike during an inopportune time in development, forcing the crew to set production back by weeks or even months.
 Epic Movies are particularly vulnerable to this, especially if Hostile Weather strikes the set.
 This trope always applies to small or start-up studios, due to how little experience the show runners or head businessmen have in running a new one.

 Troubled Productions frequently will end up with a final product that: